deb991/Vani_code_Visualizer/Readme.md

 To be more specific, in the upcoming releases, I will try to integrate more complex procedure to make easy & users friendly results.

-    `python -r req.txt'
+    `pip install -r req.txt'
-To make Priject ready environment.
+To make Project ready environment.

-Once set up got completed. we can priceed to test our first script & visualize the output.
+Once set up got completed. we can proceed to test our first script & visualize the output.

     `python .\\code_tracer\\caller\\__init__.py`

-Hence once, the execute the called script, we need to provide actual script location along with Directory.
+Hence, once, to execute the called script, we need to provide actual script location along with Directory.

                                     `python .\caller\__init__.py`